Ashwani K Gupta

 Ashwani K. Gupta (born 1948) is a British-American engineer and educator with research focus on combustion, fuels, fuel reforming, advanced diagnostics, High Temperature Air Combustion (called HiTAC), and high-intensity distributed combustion, green combustion turbine, micro-combustion, and air pollution.
-He is an Distinguished University Professor at the University of Maryland.
+He is a Distinguished University Professor at the University of Maryland.
 Gupta is also Professor of Mechanical Engineering at the University of Maryland and Director of Combustion Laboratory.
 He is also an Affiliate Professor at Institute of Physical Science and Technology, University of Maryland which is part of the University of Maryland College of Computer, Mathematical and Natural Sciences.

 He is known for his work on swirl flows, combustion, high temperature air combustion, distributed high intensity green combustion, and fuel reforming.

 Education

 Gupta worked as a Trainee Engineer at International Combustion, UK from 1967 to 1971.
 From 1969 to 1970 he attended University of Southampton, UK, where he was awarded a Master's degree in Aeronautics and Astronautics in 1971.
 He attended University of Sheffield and was awarded a doctorate degree in Fuel Technology and Chemical Engineering in 1973.
 He continued to work at Sheffield University as a Research Fellow and Independent Research Worker until 1976.
 He moved to MIT in 1977 as a member of research staff at Energy Laboratory and Department of Chemical Engineering where he worked on swirl flows, combustion, droplet combustion, coal-water slurry combustion, fuels, and advanced laser diagnostics development.
 In 1983, he moved to the University of Maryland as an associate professor of Mechanical Engineering and was promoted to full Professor in 1988.
 In 2008, he was elected as a Distinguished University Professor at the University of Maryland.